savonarola/pulse-meter/README.md

-# Pulse::Meter
+# PulseMeter

-TODO: Write a gem description
+This is a gem for fast and convenient realtime aggregating of software internal stats through Redis.
+It is under heavy development and does not contain anything one could use.

 ## Installation